Mark McGhee: Stockport County

 On 27 January 2021, McGhee joined National League side Stockport County as joint-assistant manager with Dave Conlon, assisting Simon Rusk who replaced long serving manager Jim Gannon.
 McGhee departed the club with the sacking of Simon Rusk on 27 October 2021.
 The club sat tenth in the table.

 Dundee

-Despite a six game SPFL touchline ban hanging over him, McGhee was appointed Dundee manager in February 2022.
+Despite a six-game SPFL touchline ban hanging over him, McGhee was appointed Dundee manager in February 2022.
 McGhee was winless in his first 12 games as manager, and finally ended that streak with a league win over Hibernian in May 2022.
 Despite this, Dundee were relegated to the Scottish Championship the following day.
 On 14 May 2022, Dundee confirmed they would not renew McGhee's contract at the end of the season.
 McGhee finished his stint with Dundee with just one win in 14 games, leaving him with a 7.14% win percentage, the lowest of any permanent manager in the club's history.
-This continued a personal run of managerial failure for McGhee, stretching back to his time at Aberdeen.